TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/milestones/2021-08-21-final-report.md

 [Week 7-8 blog]: {{ site.baseurl }}{% post_url /milestones/2021-07-21-week-7-8 %}
 [Week 9 blog]: {{ site.baseurl }}{% post_url /milestones/2021-07-28-week-9 %}
 [Week 10 blog]: {{ site.baseurl }}{% post_url /milestones/2021-08-04-week-10 %}

+### Acknowledgement
+Gratitude towards my mentors Pankhuri and Shreyas, who helped to delineate the direction of work during our meets and being available outside of meet hours as well.
+Their help was more than just the project, narrating their practical experiences at work and at grad school, from which I have learnt a lot.
+Thanks to Pedro, Manuel and Chandan (co-GSoCer) for testing my work.
+Ultimately, heartfelt gratitude towards Prof. José Marı́a.
+Sir's kind words, through the duration of GSoC, on my work have been very motivating.
+The discussions on the roboticsacademy developers' channel with Sir have been very helpful to me as well.